Providing Life-Journey Support Services

 We provide a wide range of programming.
 Please explore our programs below.

 The Indigenous Family Support Program is a Community Action Program for Children (CAPC) program, a community-based children’s program delivered by the Public Health Agency of Canada (PHAC).

-This program has been specifically designed to provide a comprehensive program to urban Aboriginal children between the ages of 7-12.
+This program has been specifically designed to provide a comprehensive program to urban Indigenous children between the ages of 7-12.

 Targeting high-risk youth aged 7-15.
 The purpose is to decrease drug/alcohol abuse and to address mental health issues that may be a result of family violence.

-Wasa-Nabin promotes cultural identity, self-esteem, educational values and career goals, and to enhance healthy choices for Indigenous and non-Indigenous Youth.
+Wasa-Nabin promotes cultural identity, self-esteem, educational values and career goals, and to enhance healthy choices for Indigenous Youth.
 We encourage our youth to lead by example and build a positive atmosphere for other youth to follow.

 Waabogonee EarlyON Child and Family Center provides environments that engage parents and caregivers as co-learners and leaders in influencing positive child, family and community experiences and outcomes.

 The YLP program is designed to support urban Indigenous youth ages 13-24 to achieve success.
 The program is founded on the principles of self-determination and cultural reclamation.